arnoldmw/thremulate/docs/Quick_Start.md

 ## Quick Start

 Ready to run your first Thremulate adversary emulation?
-Thremulate agents can run locally or remotely.
-This example runs locally.
+Thremulate agents can run both locally and remotely.
+This Quick Start example runs locally.
 To run this example using a remote Thremulate server, replace localhost with the IP address of the remote Thremulate server.
 ## 1. What should I start with?

 - Start the Thremulate server first.